 Alameda Station is a 20-minute drive from Hotel Magnolia.
 However, trains in Chile are unreliable and only run the relatively short distance from Santiago to Talca.
 You’re better off driving or taking taxis.

 If you plan on exploring Chile beyond Santiago, you’ll need a car.
 Hire one from a booth at the airport, then take the Costanera Norte to the hotel.
+There's a carpark 50 metres from the hotel where guests can get a preferential rate.

 Taxis are easy to hail and good value.
 Alternatively, flag down a cheaper colectivo: a group taxi running a fixed route, shown by a roof sign.
 These usually wait at metro stations and leave when they’ve got a minimum number of passengers.